Swiss stocks - Factors to watch on January 14

 No major economic data scheduled.

-Reporting by Zurich newsroom and Berlin Speed Desk
+$1 = 0.8975 euros Reporting by Zurich newsroom and Berlin Speed Desk